ToryDavenport/PO-KAY-MON_BASH_TEXT_ADVENTURE/README.md

 This was a school project, to build a text adventure game!

-Extreme thanks to the one and only Jonathan S. Weissman for all of the teaching and mentorship during my studies at FLCC.
+Special thanks to the one and only Jonathan S. Weissman for his teaching and mentorship during my studies at FLCC.